 Academic Training – Master of Public Health Degree

 Accepted residency applicants are advised to apply separately for admission to the LLU School of Public Health’s MPH degree program after having been notified of their acceptance into the residency program.
-Residents choose from a variety of programs including Environmental & Occupational Health, Epidemiology/Biostatistics, Health Policy and Management, Health Promotion & Education, Global Health, Nutrition, Lifestyle Medicine, and Population Medicine.
+Residents choose from a variety of programs including Epidemiology/Biostatistics, Health Policy and Management, Health Promotion & Education, Global Health, Nutrition, Lifestyle Medicine, and Population Medicine.
 All MPH majors take core course work in biostatistics, epidemiology, environmental health, health administration, and the behavioral sciences.

 Addiction Medicine Fellowship